 Chef Marian is offering Holiday Specials on Cooking Classes.
 As a Bonus when you book a class now you can do the class in January and February.
 Do you owe dinner invitations but don’t want to plan, shop and cook alone?
 How about planning it with great easy recipes, going shopping with Chef Marian on […]

-Sedona Pies is in with sharing the Sedona Pies is in with sharing the Kindness@Work ebook, supporting Red Cross in their efforts to help the victims of the Sandy storm.
-Are you?
-It’s produced by Heart@Work Productions along with 11 other wonderful contributors who have shared their story of how Kindness has made a difference […]
+Sedona Pies is in, are you?
+With sharing the Sedona Pies is sharing the Kindness@Work book.
+It’s produced by Heart@Work Productions along with 11 other wonderful contributors who have shared their story of how Kindness has made a difference in their life.
+You can read who the contributors are on this page.
+One of the […]

 Women are emerging and becoming master brewers.
 Up until the last 20 years the American beer industry was almost exclusively male-oriented.
 They drank together they sold to each other.
 It was another Old Boy’s Network.
 This was their bonding time, just like watching football, baseball and other sports.
 NO women were allowed.
 More women are […]